b3ny4/Trudy/README.md

 # Trudy
-Trudy is a Network Intrusion Library.
+Trudy is a Python based Network Intrusion Library with minimal dependencies.

 ### Tested on
+ - Ubuntu 22.04 (Jammy Jellyfish)
  - Ubuntu 20.04 (Focal Fossa)
- - Ubuntu 22.04 (Jammy Jellyfish)

 ## DEPENDENCIES
 This library relies on the pip modules in requirements.txt.